okkokko10/Opencomputer/ideas.md

     (itemID, amount, prevSlot, nextSlot, containerHash)
     arrayfile.make(lpath,"itemID amount prev next containerHash","I3 I4 I3 I3 I1")
-    containerHash is a 1-byte value that narrows down the container. prevSlot and nextSlot point to the previous and next index in this array that stores this item. it's a two-way linked list.
+    containerHash is a 1-byte value that narrows down the container.
+      Edit: it is now 2-byte, allowing for precise container identification. prevSlot and nextSlot point to the previous and next index in this array that stores this item. it's a two-way linked list.
       they aren't necessarily sequential in the array.